Perspective | I played Trump in Clinton’s debate prep. Here’s what Biden can expect.

 Four years later, Trump is not different, but the circumstances are.
 The Trump we see at the first presidential debate in Cleveland on Tuesday may be even harder to debate than last time, because whatever ability he possessed to engage has been subsumed by a constant need to launch into tirades over grievances. (“I sort of prepare every day by just doing what I’m doing,” he told “Fox and Friends” about his pre-debate regimen.)
 He exists in a double bubble — isolated in the Oval Office, consuming and regurgitating nothing but friendly right-wing media and Twitter bile.
 And he’s desperate: The debate presents the first big chance to shake up a race he’s losing, but he doesn’t seem to have a plan to turn things around other than to hope for Joe Biden to collapse.
 After studying Trump in 2016, and our national tutorial every day since, here’s what I think Biden can expect as they face off three times over the next 24 days.
 (Although it was never really in doubt that Trump would debate, expect grumbling after the first exchange about being treated unfairly and noise about skipping the two others.)

-Debates are an opportunity to speak directly to voters.
+Debates are another opportunity to speak directly to voters.
 If you’re doing it right as a candidate, you’re just a more distilled version of your usual self.
 If you’re grasping for a debate strategy, you have bigger problems than debating: Your message should be a simple extension of your overall campaign message and strategy.
 Biden has both.
 Trump has neither.

 Some armchair pundits hold that debates don’t matter, which is absurd.
 Of course a 90-minute performance in front of a Super Bowl-size TV audience can affect the vote.
 The valid question is how much they matter.
 Clinton, after all, clearly won the debates against Trump.